 Speeches by President Robert S. Kaplan

-A Discussion of Key Secular Trends, Economic Conditions and Monetary Policy
+Discussion of Economic Conditions and Implications for Monetary Policy

 Speech in PDF

 Thank you for having me here today.
 I appreciate the opportunity to talk with you.